MicrosoftDocs/architecture-center/docs/ai-ml/guide/rag/rag-solution-design-and-evaluation-guide-content.md

-The Retrieval Augmented Generation (RAG) pattern is the industry standard approach to building applications that use large language models (LLMs) to reason over specific or proprietary data not already known to the LLM.
+The Retrieval Augmented Generation (RAG) pattern is the industry standard approach to building applications that use large language models (LLMs) to reason over specific or proprietary data that is not already known to the LLM.
 While the architecture is straightforward, designing and evaluating RAG solutions that fit into this architecture involves many complex considerations.
-These considerations include determining what test documents and queries to use during evaluation, choosing a chunking strategy, determining what and how you should enrich the chunks, choosing the right embedding model, how to configure the search index, determining what searches you want to perform, and how to evaluate each step.
+These considerations include:

+* Determining what test documents and queries to use during evaluation
+* Choosing a chunking strategy
+* Determining what and how you should enrich the chunks
+* Choosing the right embedding model
+* Determining how to configure the search index
+* Determining what searches you want to perform: vector, full text, hybrid, manual multiple
+* How to evaluate each step

 The articles in this guide address all of those considerations.

 ## RAG Architecture